Bishma/blog/content/posts/codename-bad-janet.md

 ---
 title: "Codename: Bad Janet"
 date: 2019-11-03T11:11:53-08:00
-draft: true
+draft: false
 tags: ["home-assistant", "alexa", "appdaemon"]
 ---

 # A Better Alexa Skill

 In 2016 I was given a 1st gen Echo Dot and I immediately sought to integrate it with [Home Assistant](https://www.home-assistant.io/).
-The quick way to so at the time was via the Philips Hue Bridge which allowed simple on/off control of devices and that was plenty.
+The quick way to so at the time was via the Philips Hue Bridge which allowed simple on/off control of devices.
 Over time more of my home was being controlled by Home Assistant and just turning things on and off wasn't enough.

 I could achieve most of what I wanted using custom intent scripts.
 This allowed me to have nicer grammar when interacting with things like my media center, gave me the ability to pass variables to Home Assistant (like "turn up the volume _two times_"), and allowed me to get [jinja templated](https://www.home-assistant.io/docs/configuration/templating/) responses.
-At this point I think you can do most, if not all, of this with [Nabu Casa](https://www.nabucasa.com/) + template sensors + Alexa routines but at the time it was the most direct means to get what I wanted.
+Fast forward to 2019 and I think you can do most, if not all, of this with [Nabu Casa](https://www.nabucasa.com/) + template sensors + Alexa routines.
+But at the time it was the most direct means to get what I wanted.

 Now I want more.
 I want to be able to do fallbacks, have multi-step intents, do slot confirmations, and just generally have a good VUI.
 The most personally interesting way to approach this is to learn python and make use of [AppDaemon](https://appdaemon.readthedocs.io/en/latest/) to build a full featured Alexa API.
-I'll take a stepwise approach to achieving this, starting with trying to feature match (plus a few upgrades) my existing system.
+I'll take a stepwise approach to achieving this, starting with trying to feature match my existing system with a few needed upgrades.

 ## Minimum Viable Product

-### On / Off
+### On / Off For All Devices

 This was an interesting and entirely unnecessary problem to solve.
 We can do this outside of my skill because we also use Nabu Casa and the home assistant skill.
 I choose to duplicate the functionality as a personal challenge and because we get into the habit of invoking the skill and forget that the basics aren't part of it.